LeDragoX/Win-Debloat-Tools/README.md

 ## ❗ Usage Requirements

-The `Script-Win10.ps1` do not make everything automatically, follow these steps.
+The `Win10Script/GUI.ps1` do not make everything automatically, follow these steps.

+- Extract the `.zip` file.
 - Open `OpenPowershellHere.cmd` (For beginners) or the Powershell as admin on its folder.
-- Enable execution of PowerShell scripts and Unblock PowerShell scripts and modules within this directory.
+- Enable execution of PowerShell scripts and Unblock PowerShell scripts and modules within this directory (Down below).

 ### **GUI Version**